Tus-harGoyal/ComputerVisionPractice/readme.md

-This are my practice codes for LEarning Computer vision
+This are my practice codes for Learning ComputerVision (o)